kenlowrie/smd/tests/in/nsbasic.md

 @[dump] = "^a[0-9]{1,2}$"

 // attempt to add all the reserved attributes
-//TODO: should I account for _ns in the reserved list?
-It is now an option to @SET, but stripped out before creating the variable
 @[ns] _="invalid-attribute" _private_attrs_="no" _public_attrs_="no" _private_attrs_esc_="no" _public_attrs_esc_="no" _public_keys_="no" _private_keys_="no" _all_attrs_="no" _all_attrs_esc_="no" _null_="no" _rval="no" _code="used by code ns" _params_="used by code ns" _last="used by code ns" run="code.var.run" public="yes" not_private="yes" src="print('required for code')" type="eval" _help="*{{self._}}this is line 1 help text*<br />**line2** help text."
 @[dump] = "invalid"
 ***public*** = [invalid-attribute._public_attrs_]